 First of all, the definition of database.
 This is just a way of organizing information so that you can easily access, manage and update it as you need to.
 As you know, this data is organized into rows, columns and tables, and it’s also indexed so that you can find what you need quickly and easily.
 So far, so obvious.

-While having a many-to-many relationship may sound steamy to some of you, when it comes to the data in your tables it can get complicated.
-That is, unless you understand the different scenarios, their resolutions, and how to build a good relationship with your data.
-Just as a general overview, a relationship specifies the logic used to combine data from one or more tables.
-You create relationships by connecting fields between two or more tables, and this determine what data is reflected in a dashboard widget (such as a pivot table).
+When we talk about the “relationship” between different items of data in the database, this specifies the logic used to combine data from one or more tables.
+You create relationships by connecting fields between two or more tables, and this determines what data is reflected in a dashboard widget (such as a pivot table).
 There can be 3 types of relationships:

-- One-to-One relationship – In this scenario, the field used to connect both tables only has unique values in every row.
+- One-to-One Relationship – In this scenario, the field used to connect both tables only has unique values in every row.

-- One-to-Many relationship – In this scenario one table holds unique values for every row, but the other table holds duplicate values for any or all of the corresponding values in the first table.
+- One-to-Many Relationship – In this scenario one table holds unique values for every row, but the other table holds duplicate values for any or all of the corresponding values in the first table.

-- Many-to-Many relationship – In this scenario, on both sides of the table there are duplicated values, causing excessive calculations for every query run against it
+- Many-to-Many Relationship – In this scenario, on both sides of the table there are duplicated values, causing excessive calculations for every query run against it.

 Understanding a M2M Relationship and Its Consequences